Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_15.md

 Now run the app.
 Party addition form and "remove" buttons should disapper if you are not logged-in.
 Try to log in: everything should be back now.

-> Note that CSS's "display" property has priority over the `hidden`.
+> Note: CSS's "display" property has priority over the `hidden`.
 > So that if one of the CSS classes of any element has this property set,
 > _hidden_ won't work.
 In this case, you'll have to wrap the element into
 > some container element and assign CSS classes with the "display" on that parent container.